Agreed Terms of Business and Operational Procedures

 It is the responsibility of the NFP to ensure that TFC’s courier only collects the correct items.

-of the items is unknown and the items are therefore uninsurable.
-TFC cannot reimburse the NFP or it’s supporters for any loss
+items is unknown and the items are therefore uninsurable.
+TFC cannot reimburse the NFP or it’s supporters for any loss or damage to

 TFC will exercise due diligence in sorting donated items but cannot be held responsible if items are overlooked.

-TFC will at all times comply with the fundraising standards set out in the Fundraising Regulators Code of Practice in respect of
+TFC will at all times comply with the standards set out in The Fundraising Regulators Code of Practice in respect of vulnerable individuals.

 TFC may at any time, without notice, vary any or all of the above Terms of Business and Operational Procedures.

-including the reasonable cost of management and administration time, will be met by the NFP.
+Should any dispute arise between the parties, both parties costs of any resolution, including the reasonable management and administration costs, will be met by the NFP.